ataraxao/drex/docs/MECHANISM_SUMMARY.md

 - Party A may trade inside guardrails.
 - No one unilaterally withdraws/transfers out.
 - Shared withdrawals require joint instruction.

+### Discretionary Gift Top-Up (optional)
+- Party A may instruct the Administrator to distribute an additional amount (cash or in-kind) to Party B’s designated account.
+- The distribution is recorded in the B Distribution Ledger as a B Distribution to prevent double counting.
+- It does not change Allocation % or vesting mechanics.

 ### Liquidity Event (every N years; default 3) — optional
 - Party B may elect a distribution during the Liquidity Window.